Best Bloggers DIY Project Tips and Tricks

 How to remove baseboards from Sew Woodsy—tips and tidbits to help you with this diy project.

-Tip from MRL: Do not tap your nails out of the baseboard, pull your nails through the back of your baseboard.
-Doing this will many times eliminate those tiny holes—no need for patching.
+Tip from MRL: Do not tap your nails out of the baseboard; pull your nails through the back of your baseboard.
+Doing this will often eliminate those tiny holes—there is no need for patching.

 From My Repurposed Life—if you’re using really long screws, adding soap will allow easier drilling.

 I sure hope you learned something from this post.
 I have some very smart DIY friends!
-If you have a tip to add, I’d be happy to edit this post-there’s lots of room for growth.
-Email me your tip and the link to your blog post, and I’ll take care of the rest.
+If you have a tip to add, please leave it below in a comment.

 Great tips!